harris-ippp/s18-a08/README.md

 # Part B: Analyze

-1. Create a new CSV called `republican_shares.csv` with three columns: Year, County/City, and Republican Share (the proportion of all votes cast for the Republican candidate).
-Note that the `County/City` column is not quite accurate because there are congressional district subdivisions (e.g. `Chesterfield County (CD 4)`).
+1. Create a new CSV called `republican_shares.csv` with three columns: Year, County/City, and `R_SHARE` where the last column is the proportion of all votes cast for the Republican candidate.
+Note that the `County/City` column in the downloaded CSVs is not quite accurate because there are congressional district subdivisions (e.g. `Chesterfield County (CD 4)`).
 So you'll have to aggregate the data up to the true `County/City` level.
 (8 points)

     Hints: